TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 warning_mode
 """"""""""""

 Here you can set an integer.
-If the first bit is set to 1, warning_email_addr (see above) will be notified every time a backend user logs in.
-If the first bit is not set and the second bit is set, an email is only sent every time an *administrator* backend user logs in.
+If the first bit (bit-0) is set to 1, warning_email_addr (see above) will be notified every time a backend user logs in.
+If the first bit is not set and the second bit (bit-1) is set, an email is only sent every time an *administrator* backend user logs in.

+    bit-1 bit-0

 The default value is an empty string.
+No warning emails are sent in this case.

 The PHP variable reads: $GLOBALS['TYPO3\_CONF\_VARS']['BE']['warning_mode']

+Example:
+   $GLOBALS['TYPO3_CONF_VARS']['BE']['warning_mode'] = 2;

+An email is only sent for the login of an administrator.
+Bit-1 has been set to 1, bit-0 is 0.